singh-man/books/crackingTheCoding/12_cAndC++.md

 17	}
 ```

 Let's look at the pointer arithmetic in lines 9 and 15.
-If we treat p2 as a void** (or an array of void\*'s), we can just look at the index -  1 to retrieve pl.
+If we treat p2 as a void** (or an array of void\*'s), we can just look at the index -  1 to retrieve p1.

 In aligned_free, we take p2 as the same p2 returned  from aligned_malloc.
-As before, we know that the value of pl (which points to the beginning of the full memory block) was stored just before p2.
+As before, we know that the value of p1 (which points to the beginning of the full memory block) was stored just before p2.
 By freeing pl, we deallocate the whole memory block.

 **12.11 2D Alloc:**  Write a function in C  called my2DA1loc which allocates a two-dimensional  array.
 Minimize the number  of calls to malloc and make sure that  the memory is accessible by the notation arr[i][j].

 SOLUTION